THE TAPMI-MPIB-SOTON WINTER SCHOOL’S GOAL

-This year, we aim to organize the second Winter School on Bounded Rationality, in collaboration with MPIB and SOTON, from January 08-14, 2018.
+This year, we aim to organize the third Winter School on Bounded Rationality, in collaboration with MPIB and SOTON, from January 08-14, 2018.
 The school aims to provide an interdisciplinary platform for sharing knowledge, discussing the importance and applications of simple solutions to complex problems, and fostering research collaborations between participating scholars and students.
 Participants will be introduced to research from a diverse set of fields organized under the umbrella of bounded rationality.
 This winter School will organise many activities—such as seminars, talks, panel discussions, workshops, poster sessions, and social events will take place—and allowing participants to learn and develop new ideas in their respective research fields facilitated by frequent interactions with the teaching faculty members.
 We encourage participation from research scholars from around the world, specifically in varied areas of judgment and decision-making.

 What do we mean by bounded rationality?
 In short, it refers to how the mind reasons under limited time, information, and computational power.
 However, the logic and probability theory assume perfect knowledge about the relevant features of the world, whereas bounded rationality seeks to specify simple step-by-step rules (heuristics) that function well in an uncertain and complex world.
 [More about bounded rationality]